John Wilde (artist)

 John Wilde (Note: Pronunciation: /ˈwɪldi:/, WILL-dee) (December 12, 1919 – March 9, 2006) was an American painter, draughtsman, and printmaker from Wisconsin.
-He spent the majority of his life in the state and taught at the The University of Wisconsin–Madison for over 35 years.
+He spent the majority of his life in his home state and taught at The University of Wisconsin–Madison for over 35 years.
 Wilde is often associated with the Magic Realist and Surrealist art movements in the United States.
 His work frequently featured self-portraits set within fantastical, imaginative landscapes.
+Wilde taught at the Wisconsin Academy of Sciences, Arts & Letters in 1982 and to the National Academy of Design in New York City in 1993.

-Early life
+Early life and education

-John Henry Wilde was born in Milwaukee, Wisconsin, on December 12, 1919, the youngest of the three children of Emil (1879–1949) and Mathilda Wilde (1884–1970).
-One of John's older brothers, Leslie (1909–1983), a dentist, would pursue a parallel career in the fine arts, turning to printmaking.
+John Henry Wilde was born in Milwaukee, Wisconsin on December 12, 1919.
+He was the youngest of three children.
+One of John's older brothers, Leslie, would pursue a parallel career in the fine arts, later turning to printmaking.
+Wilde described having a strong, instinctive love of drawing from an early age, despite a lack of encouragement from his surrounding community.

 John Steuart Curry, An All-American (Forward Pass) (1941), depicting UW football player David Schreiner.

-As a youth Wilde met fellow Milwaukeean Karl Priebe (1914–1976), who would later become a colleague in art and lifelong friend.
-While in high school, they both visited the Milwaukee studios of painters Santos Zingale and Alfred Sessler, upon which Wilde realized that his talent for drawing could lead to a viable career.
+At a young age, Wilde met Karl Priebe, who also became an artist, and would be a lifelong friend.
+While in high school, they both visited the Milwaukee studios of painters Santos Zingale and Alfred Sessler, after which Wilde began to consider pursuing drawing as a professional path.
 A short time later, he began to study informally with Milwaukee painter Paul Lewis Clemens (1911–1992).

-Wilde enrolled in the University of Wisconsin–Madison in 1938, where he was influenced by the teachings of art historian Oskar Hagen on early Renaissance art.
-During his years as a student, Wilde also met local artist Marshall Glasier (1902–1989).
-Glasier's regular salons, hosted at his parents' home, became a gathering for students, faculty, and art aficionados in Madison, and Wilde considered these occurrences to be "a kind of university within a university."
-Glazier and the young artists in his circle rejected the American Regionalist painting of the day, exemplified by the work of John Steuart Curry, the artist-in-residence at the University of Wisconsin from 1936 to 1946.
-They coalesced into a loosely organized group that included Glasier, Wilde, Priebe, Sylvia Fein (1919–2024), Dudley Huppler (1917–1988), and Gertrude Abercrombie (1909–1977).
-The group of friends often met at Priebe's studio in Milwaukee and frequented the Chicago home of Abercrombie.
+Wilde studied at the University of Wisconsin–Madison from 1938 to 1942, graduating with a Bachelor of Science.
+There, he was influenced by the teachings of art historian Oskar Hagen on early Renaissance art.
+During his years as a student, Wilde met local artist Marshall Glasier, who held regular salons for students, faculty and art enthusiasts at his parents' home in Madison.
+Wilde considered these to be "a kind of university within a university."

+Glasier and the young artists in his circle rejected the American Regionalist painting of the day, exemplified by the work of John Steuart Curry, the artist-in-residence at the University of Wisconsin from 1936 to 1946.
+They formed a loosely organized group that included Glasier, Wilde, Priebe, Sylvia Fein, Dudley Huppler, and Gertrude Abercrombie.
+The group of friends often met at Priebe's studio in Milwaukee and frequented Abercrombie's Chicago home.

-Another influence on Wilde's early career was art professor James Watrous (1908–1999).
-A draughtsman, muralist, mosaicist and art historian, Watrous taught many techniques, including silverpoint, which Wilde would adopt as one of his media of choice.
+Another influence on Wilde's early career was art professor James Watrous.
+A draughtsman, muralist, mosaicist and art historian, Watrous taught many techniques, including silverpoint, which Wilde would adopt as one of his mediums of choice.